anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

-## Tube/ tubeless
+## Tubes and tubeless

 I initially set the bike up tubeless.
 Setup went smoother than expected.
 Coming from 23c tires at 105 PSI, running 32c gravel tires at 40 PSI felt incredible.

 The downside was maintenance.
 I don't ride this bike year-round.
-When the sealant is left sitting, it pools up, clumps and dries out at the bottom of the tire.
+When the sealant is left sitting, it pools, clumps, and dries out at the bottom of the tire.
 This throws off the wheel balance.
 Cleaning it out before storage fixes the issue, but that's way more babysitting than I want.

 I've since switched to RideNow TPU tubes.

 ## Chain Wax

 Chain waxing promises a clean, grime-free drivetrain.
 Since I was starting with a drivetrain that already had a few hundred kilometers on it, it was necessary to strip out old oil and contamination before waxing.
 The chain and cassette both fit in my 2L ultrasonic cleaner.
-The jockey wheels on the rear derailleur use press-fit bearings and I wasn't prepared to replace them, so I cleaned those by hand instead of putting them in the ultrasonic.
+The jockey wheels on the rear derailleur use press-fit bearings, and I wasn't prepared to replace them, so I cleaned those by hand instead of putting them in the ultrasonic cleaner.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8729.jpg">
    <figcaption>Slightly chewed up derailleur cage due to circumstances unrelated to this adventure.</figcaption>
 </figure>

 I ran the cassette and chain for an hour at 50 degrees Celsius in a 50% dilution of Simple Green Aircraft.
-To keep the ultrasonic clean, I put the parts and degreaser in a Ziploc bag, then placed the bag in the ultrasonic with water.
+To keep the ultrasonic cleaner clean, I put the parts and degreaser in a Ziploc bag, then placed the bag in the cleaner with water.

-For the chain, I followed with acetone: an overnight soak in a glass jar, a wipe-down, then in the ultrasonic in a sealed glass jar.
+For the chain, I followed with an overnight acetone soak in a glass jar.
+I then wiped it down and put it in the ultrasonic cleaner in a sealed glass jar.

 For wax, I used Silca Secret Chain Blend [(SDS)](/files/ALIEXPRESS_ALLROAD/MSDS_SILCA_Hot_Wax.pdf), which is paraffin wax with tungsten disulfide [(SDS)](/files/ALIEXPRESS_ALLROAD/tungsten_disulfide.pdf) and other additives.
 It comes in a sous-vide bag, so I heated the bag directly in the ultrasonic cleaner.
 I set the cleaner to 75 degrees Celsius, but even after 1.5 hours, the ultrasonic was only able to hit 67 degrees.
 That's probably due to two things: not being able to close the lid and the heating element being optimistically sized.